by Norm Miller

 “I believe there’s a generation wanting to do that,” Brewer said.
 “And I believe there’s a good number in this room that are wanting to do that.
 I believe that we’re going to see 10, 20, 30 students together go and plant churches based on what they learn here.”

 The new bachelor’s degree comes with the Fred Lowery Missions & Ministries annual scholarship award of $6,000 for enrolling freshmen called by God to Christian vocation.
+Students must provide a church endorsement letter and a letter describing their salvation experience and God's call upon their lives.

 “This scholarship honors Dr. Lowery’s commendable ministry legacy, and we trust students will follow a similar path,” Brewer said.